UvA-MAD/Crunchomics_Documentation/docs/source/intro_crunchomics.rst

 Start RStudio
 *************

-*   Eventually authentication to RStudio will be via Surfconnect.
+*   Eventually, authentication to RStudio will be via Surfconnect.
 However, this Surfconnect access is not available yet.
 Until then you can login directly on the application server:
     *  Login to RStudio on the application server with your UvAnetid and password at: `http://omics-app01.science.uva.nl/`.

 The Crunchomics Compute Cluster